Internal Corporate Investigations Can Prevent Criminal Liability for Federal Government Contractors

-- Making sure that contract materials meet specifications
+- Making sure that contract materials meet the specifications

 - Compliance with SBA affiliation guidelines

 - Making sure that joint ventures and teaming agreements are in compliance

 When looking at how to conduct an internal investigation, you must also tailor the process to suit your specific company operations.
 If you become subject to a government contract investigation, you may be asked questions about how your specific company works through the day-to-day issues.
 Failure to produce or show that you have a viable plan in place can hurt the company in the long run.

 Is the Attorney-Client Privilege Applicable to Company Internal Investigations?
 This question often comes up.
 The best approach is to first understand who is the client.
 Normally, the company will be the client.
 This allows for more openness in communication.

-The attorney-client privilege during a corporate internal investigation helps the company to prevent further violations, adopt better business practices that minimize risk and certainly allowing corporate management full access to information in order to make informed decisions.
+The attorney-client privilege during company internal investigations helps the company to prevent further violations, adopt better business practices that minimize risk and certainly allow corporate management full access to information in order to make informed decisions.

-All contractors should focus on minimizing business disruption, improving public relations and improving the government’s perception of you as a contractor.
+All contractors should focus on minimizing business disruption, improving public relations and improving the government’s perception of them as a contractor.
 The most important aspect of developing company investigations is to avoid being charged with criminal liability or potential civil liability or fines.

 When you conduct an inspection you should conduct it as though there was an actual government investigation taking place.

 - Taking proactive measures will almost always minimize liability in the long run

-- You always want to make sure that if there is an ongoing federal investigation against your company that your internal investigation does not tamper with witnesses or evidence.
+- You always want to make sure that if there is an ongoing federal investigation against your company your internal investigation does not tamper with witnesses or evidence.